 Jacob Pratt is Dakota and Ojibway from Cote First Nation.
 He is the Owner and Producer/Director of the film and television company Skoden Entertainment, with a Masters in Social Entrepreneurship from the USC Marshall School of Business.

 Aaron Martin, a tribal citizen of the Fernandeño Tataviam Band of Mission Indians with Tataviam and Chumash ancestry.
 Aaron is a Northern Traditional dancer who has dancer in many pow wows through out Southern California.
-Currently living in Yuhaaviatam lands, San Bernardino, California with in family and is a proud father to his iikok (son).
+Currently living in Yuhaaviatam lands, San Bernardino, California with his family and is a proud father to his iikok (son).